 Most programs are open to United States citizens, nationals, and permanent residents who have declared their intent to become United States citizens.
 Persons holding temporary student, exchange visitor or visitor visas are not eligible.

 A student’s eligibility cannot be determined until he or she provides full information about financial need by filing the Free Application for Federal Student Aid (FAFSA).
-All financial aid applications as well as detailed descriptions of financial aid are available on Empire State College's Financial Aid website.
+All financial aid applications as well as detailed descriptions of financial aid are available on Empire State University's Financial Aid website.
 You are advised to apply for all assistance programs for which you may be eligible at least six weeks before your expected date of enrollment.
 All financial aid programs must be applied for annually and the FAFSA becomes available the preceding year on Oct.
 1.

 There are three types of aid available at Empire State College: